Black Bakelite Brooch with Diamantés

 Very good (see description)

-This black Bakelite brooch has a curved centerpiece topped with a collet-set diamanté.
+This black Bakelite (or Galalith) brooch has a curved centerpiece topped with a collet-set diamanté.
 Each end features three rows of slightly-curved links with channel-set stones.
 The components are attached to a rhodium-plated metal back.
 This piece closes with a trombone clasp.
-The design and construction remind me of pieces created by German makers in the 1930s.
+The design and construction remind me of jewelry created by the German makers Schreiber & Hiller in the 1930s.
 Although the channel-set stones have aged a bit, this brooch is still a stunner!
-Scroll down to see some great earrings and bracelets to wear with this piece.
+Scroll down to see some great earrings and bracelets to wear with this jewel.